-The Dambulla Cave Temple dates back to the 1st century BC, making it one of the oldest functioning temples in Sri Lanka.
+The Dambulla Cave Temple in Dambulla, dates back to the 1st century BC, making it one of the oldest functioning temples in Sri Lanka.
 It is also the largest cave temple complex on the island, made up of five caves filled with about 150 statues of the Buddha and numerous rock paintings.
-Sitting on top of a rock overlooking the plains of the central province, this site is great for solo travellers because the climb itself is very easy- taking only about 10 – 15 minutes- and when you get to the temple you just feel like enjoying the calm of the temple.
+Sitting on top of a rock overlooking the plains of the central province, this site is great for solo travellers because the climb itself is very easy- taking only about 10 – 15 minutes to reach the top.

-Similar to its predecessor Anuradhapura, Polonnaruwa is another one of Sri Lanka’s ancient capitals.
-It too has well-preserved ruins of temples and a palace complex, however, unlike Anurahapura it is more compact with most of the attractions found within the Sacred Quadrangle.
+Polonnaruwa is another one of Sri Lanka’s ancient capitals.
+It has well-preserved ruins of temples and a palace complex, with most of the attractions found within the Sacred Quadrangle.
 In the middle of the Quadrangle, you will find the Vatadage which is a circular relic house of 18m in diameter, it has four entrances leading to four Buddha statues in its centre.
-Also, another unique attraction to Polonnaruwa is the Gal Vihara, which consists of four large Buddha statues carved into one large granite slab.
+Also, another unique attraction in Polonnaruwa is the Gal Vihara, which consists of four large Buddha statues carved into one large granite slab.